rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Note on publication statement: <CITE>The year is given according to Lady Day dating</CITE>
 >(*Source of information contains the following sentence*: “Giuen at our court at White-Hall, the seuenteenth day of Ianuary, in the first yeere of our reigne of Great Britaine, France and Ireland”)

-<a name="5.24.36.7">5.24.36.7</a> If the [Date of publication](/DCRMR/ppdm/Date-of-publication/) does not appear on the manifestation but is known, always give the source of the supplied date and any needed explanation in a note on publication statement (see [5.23.32.1](/DCRMR/ppdm/Date-of-publication/#5.23.32.1)).
+<a name="5.24.36.7">5.24.36.7</a> **Date of publication supplied from reference sources**.
+If the [Date of publication](/DCRMR/ppdm/Date-of-publication/) does not appear on the manifestation but is known, always give the source of the supplied date and any needed explanation in a Note on publication statement (see [5.23.32.1](/DCRMR/ppdm/Date-of-publication/#5.23.32.1)).

 >Example:
 >Date of publication: <CITE>[1660]</CITE>
 >Note on publication statement: <CITE>Date of publication from Evans</CITE>
 >(*Comment*: The formal citation for Evans’s bibliography is given in a [Manifestation described in](/DCRMR/additional-notes/Manifestation-described-in/) note (see [9.32.31.1](/DCRMR/additional-notes/Manifestation-described-in/#9.32.31.1)))

-<a name="5.24.36.73">5.24.36.73</a> When supplying a conjectural [Date of publication](/DCRMR/ppdm/Date-of-publication/) based on any information available, always indicate the basis for the conjecture in a note on publication statement (see [5.23.33.1](/DCRMR/ppdm/Date-of-publication/#5.23.33.1)).
+<a name="5.24.36.73">5.24.36.73</a> **Conjectural date of publication**.
+When supplying a conjectural [Date of publication](/DCRMR/ppdm/Date-of-publication/), based on any information available, always indicate the basis for the conjecture in a Note on publication statement (see [5.23.33.1](/DCRMR/ppdm/Date-of-publication/#5.23.33.1)).

 >Example:
 >Date of publication: <CITE>[1785]</CITE>